 - A handful of semi-sweet chocolate chips

-2. Add egg, milk and corn oil to the mixing bowl.
+Add egg, milk and corn oil to the mixing bowl.
 Whisk the mixture well till lumpy and thick.
-Add in chocolate chips and mix briefly.
+Add in chocolate chips and fold in briefly.

-3. Scoop the batter onto a non-stick frying pan, on medium-low heat.
-You might need to use the ladle to spread out the batter so it would not be too thick.
+Scoop the batter onto a non-stick frying pan, on medium-low heat.
+You do not need to oil the pan as oil has been added to the batter.
+You might also need to use the ladle to spread out the batter so it would not be too thick.

-4. Pan fry till you see bubbles on the pancake surface, flip over (the pancake should be golden brown).
+Pan fry till you see bubbles all over on the pancake surface, flip over (the pancake should be golden brown).
 Pan fry till slightly golden brown on the other side.

-– I had used a soup ladle to scoop the mixture onto the frying pan.
-If you wish to make petite sized small pancakes, you can use a tbsp to scoop the batter.
+I used a soup ladle to scoop the mixture onto the frying pan.
+If you prefer petite sized small pancakes, use a tbsp to scoop the batter.